 - Mute the piano to practice comping or playing themes or solos in chord-melody style.

-- Mute bass and piano to play in a bass/guitar duo.
+- Mute drums and piano to play in a bass/guitar duo.

 By right-clicking a bar (or pressing F5), you can open the Bar Settings dialogue.